Radical Penectomy

 • Your catheter will be removed on Day 3.

-• Long-term risk of a meatal stenosis.
+• Long-term risk of a urethral opening stenosis.

 • An infection of the wound may occur and requires immediate attention.